mozilla/addons-server/docs/topics/api/addons.rst

         This API requires :doc:`authentication <auth>`, and for the user to be an author of the add-on if the add-on exists already.

     .. note::
-        If the add-on guid is specified in the manifest it must match the the guid in the url.
+        The guid in the url must match a guid specified in the manifest.

     .. note::
         A submission that results in a new add-on will have metadata defaults taken from the manifest (e.g. name), but a submission that updates an existing listing will not use data from the manifest.